 on August 2, 2019, at the Institute of Contemporary Art (ICA-London) for The Labyrinth: a Convening on the Work of Kathy Acker.With a reading by Claire Finch of her introduction, “Are You Surprised that Kathy Acker Was an Aries Because I’m Not” (img1).

-— On October 11, 2019 – at After 8 Books (Paris), featuring: a presentation of the book and of a silkcreen print by Maria Taniere; performance-reading by Claire Finch and Élodie Petit of their translation to French of excerpts of Kathy Acker’s early works,
+— On October 11, 2019 – at After 8 Books (Paris), featuring: a presentation of Kathy Acker (1971-1975); a performance-reading by Claire Finch and Élodie Petit of their translation to French of excerpts of Kathy Acker’s early works,

 Constamment effrayée par le nuage noir je me marie avec; projections of Alan Sondheim & Kathy Acker’s [Untitled Tape 2] from 1974; and an exposition of Acker’s notes from her personal library (at Cologne) conceived by Claire Finch and Théo Robine-Langois.

-— On October 18, 2019 – at Galeria Zé dos Bois (Lisbon), featuring: a presentation fo the book and of a silkcreen print by Maria Taniere; a projection of Alan Sondheim & Kathy Acker’s [Untitled Tape] and [Untitled Tape 2] from 1974; concerts of Joana Guerra; dUASsEMIcOLCHEIASiNVERTIDAS; and BA+NU E w/ projections of António Caramelo.
+— On October 18, 2019 – at Galeria Zé dos Bois (Lisbon), featuring: a presentation of Kathy Acker (1971-1975) by Justin Gajoux; a projection of Alan Sondheim & Kathy Acker’s [Untitled Tape] and [Untitled Tape 2] from 1974; concerts of Joana Guerra; dUASsEMIcOLCHEIASiNVERTIDAS; and BA+NU E w/ projections of António Caramelo.

 – After 8 Books (Paris)